jbvsmo/funcbuilder/readme.md

 `set(self__x = 10)`  =>  `self.x = 10`

-Althought is seems interesting to write code that way, many Python statements will not be possible:
+Althought is seems "interesting" to write code that way, many Python statements will not be possible:

  * Cannot write `if..elif..else` blocks or `for_` loops inside `Environment` or `Class` (only inside `Functions`) because of when execution happens.
  * Still not possible to have defaults for function arguments
  * Cannot put FuncBuilder objects (var.thing) inside function calls or containers!

+ While the Wiki is not completed, reading the doctests of `funcbuilder.__init__` and the tests inside `funcbuilders.py_dot` is recomended to understand how to use the module.